Magnesium in Neurologist Practice

 The role of magnesium in the biochemical processes of cells

 the optimum magnesium ion concentration.
-Most magnesium in need of organ cells that are most intensively working: the brain, heart, muscles.
+Most Mg in need of organ cells that are most intensively working: the brain, heart, muscles.
 Magnesium deficiency will call

 maximum disturbance in the work of these very important organs.

-Magnesium has an effect on the functional status of the cell membranes.
-One of the most important properties of magnesium is its role as a stabilizer membranes phones.
+Mg has an effect on the functional status of the cell membranes.
+One of the most important properties of Mg is its role as a stabilizer membranes phones.
 Magnesium binds complexes with phospholipids, which reduces membrane fluidity and permeability.
-In this way, magnesium deficiency increased permeability of the plasma membrane.
+In this way, Mg deficiency increased permeability of the plasma membrane.
 The stabilizing role of magnesium is not limited to the cell membrane.
 Mg2+ is essential for the integrity of the anatomical and functional various cell organelles.

 Effect of magnesium on the nervous system